How the internet works

 Optional reading - using the terminal and CLI tools

-The Terminal is a CLI that allows you to interact directly with your laptop’s operating system.
+The Terminal is a command line interface (CLI) that allows you to interact directly with your laptop’s operating system.
 You can use it to run programmes, manage files and folders and install software.

 • Type Terminal in the search bar and hit enter